 According to OSHA, workers who operate and maintain machinery suffer 18,000 amputations, lacerations, crushing injuries, abrasions, and over 800 deaths per year because of unguarded (or poorly safeguarded) machines and equipment.
 Your company may be subject to multiple OSHA citations if workers are exposed to these hazards during service and maintenance operations without adequate machine safeguards and LOTO procedures.

 Identifying the particular risks that can be addressed by a comprehensive LOTO and machine guarding program will require a careful assessment.
 Knowing the risks will help in determining, case by case, what would be the most effective strategies and programs.
-To start off this assessment, we have a brief Q&A with Tracy Moon, an attorney with Fisher Phillips LLP and an expert in employment law—to learn more, be sure to join his live webinar, Machine Guarding and Lockout/Tagout: Simplify and Implement Your OSHA Compliant Program and Procedures, on Thursday, November 1!
+To start off this assessment, we have a brief Q&A with Tracy Moon, an attorney with Fisher Phillips LLP and an expert in employment law—to learn more, listen to his on-demand webinar, Machine Guarding and Lockout/Tagout: Simplify and Implement Your OSHA Compliant Program and Procedures!

 Q: What is the purpose of LOTO?